 Meisum Naveed, a student we recently interviewed for our article on Lens on Learners – Capturing K-12 Non-Formal Learning Achievements, is another example.
 As a junior in high school, he already has a direction for his own business, and his life has been changed by the unique approach of the MET, a charter school he attends in Sacramento, California.
 “My opportunities at school have changed my thinking – it’s not just about earning a dollar, it’s about passion, job satisfaction and having a plan for the future.”

-In discussing lifelong learning, we must also include both informal and non-formal learning outcomes and their relation to each other - see here for definitions.
+In discussing lifelong learning, we must also include both informal and non-formal learning outcomes and their relation to each other.
 In 1996, the OECD education ministers agreed to develop strategies for “lifelong learning for all”.
 Building on that initial work by the OECD, The World Non-Formal Education Forum was convened as an international platform by the World Organisation of the Scout Movement, UNICEF, UNFPA and the Office of the UN Secretary General’s Envoy on Youth, and with the participation of over 70 leading international organisations.
-If a lifelong learning agenda is to be realised, then recognition of the immense work being done by youth organisations globally, and all extra curricular activities undertaken outside of the formal learning environment, must contribute and be counted as part of an individual learner's skill development profile.
+If a lifelong learning agenda is to be realised, then recognition of the immense work being done by youth organisations globally, and all extra curricular activities undertaken outside of the formal learning environment, must contribute and be counted as part of an individual learner’s skill development profile.